odoo/odoo/doc/reference/javascript_reference.rst

 The asset model (``ir.asset``)
 ------------------------------

 In most cases the assets declared in the manifest will largely suffice.
-But Odoo being highly customizable requires to modify things as critical as defining assets to be editted in place.
-A model ``ir.asset`` exists to do such things.
-Records will be associated to a `bundle` and apply their `glob` (and `target` if any) to the list of assets using according to their `directive`.
+Yet for more flexibility, the framework also supports dynamic assets declared in the database.
+This is done by creating ``ir.asset`` records.
+Those will be processed as if they were found in a module manifest, and they give the same expressive power as their manifest counterparts.

 .. autoclass:: odoo.addons.base.models.ir_asset.IrAsset